mussol/100-days-of-code/log.md

 ### Day 49: March 21, 2017

 Used some time to plan the next steps in self-learning.
 Dove once again into javascript30, will try to go through 2 or 3 and see if a detour is still needed.
 Today re-visited the drum kit and the CSS + JS clock and went through JS cardio 1.
 Reeeally fast pace, not sure these videos are helping me more than they're making me anxious.

+### Day 50: March 23, 2017

+Diving into the You Don't Know JavaScript books.
+Coming from my search for guidance in my self-learning adventure: thinking of following this learning path https://goo.gl/48pluH or/and maybe this other longer one https://goo.gl/O70niK